 At the hearing, the Licensing Board will decide to take one of the following courses of action:

-- Modify the conditions of the licence e.g. reduce the opening hours of the premises or require door supervisors and/or CCTV
+- modify the conditions of the licence such as reduce the opening hours of the premises or require door supervisors and/or CCTV

 The applicant for the review, the premises licence holder and any person who submitted a representation all have a right of appeal against our decision.